the-virtual-brain/tvb-hpc/README.md

 # TVB-HPC

-Rewrites of TVB algorithms with OpenMP, OpenACC to improve performance.
+Rewrites of TVB algorithms to improve performance.